-Youth Music funded a long-term research project exploring what would happen if young people at risk of disengagement, low attainment or exclusion from school had access to a creative and inspiring music curriculum that was sustained over four years.
+We were selected to be part of Youth Music and Birmingham City University’s long-term research programme Exchanging Notes, published 2019.
+This study explored the impact of regular music-making for young people at risk of disengagement, low attainment or exclusion over four years.
 Drum Works was one of 10 projects selected to work with a team from Birmingham City University to research the impact using a mixed-method approach.
-The findings from the research, published in 2019, demonstrate that music in schools has the potential to re-engage young people in education, develop their confidence, resilience and self-belief, and create a more positive attitude to learning.
+The findings from the research, published in 2019, demonstrate that music in schools has the potential to help young people at risk of exclusion to re-engage with education; develop confidence, resilience and self-belief; and create a more positive attitude to learning.

 In summer 2017 we commissioned Kantar TNS to conduct a research study into the impact of Drum Works.
 The conclusion of this research was that Drum Works is effective at inspiring creativity, building social cohesion and empowering young people in the following ways: